Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 - Liberty's games this year have hit the over on two of seven set point totals (28.6%).

-- Liberty is 1-0 against the spread and 2-0 overall in games when it puts up more than 44.0 points.
+- Liberty is 1-0 against the spread and 2-0 overall this season when the team scores more than 44.0 points.

-- In games that Liberty amasses more than 495.0 yards, the team is 1-0 against the spread and 2-0 overall.
+- Liberty is 1-0 against the spread and 2-0 overall when the team churns out over 495.0 yards.

-- The Flames have nine giveaways this season, while the Minutemen have nine takeaways .
+- This year, the Flames have turned the ball over nine times, while the Minutemen have forced nine.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.